 Wednesday, 25 February 2026

-As someone who has demonstrated and exercised an appetite for personal risk taking in other adventure sports such as climbing, I am always very conscious of keeping that ‘little devil’ tucked safely away when working with others in any leadership role.
+As someone who has exercised an appetite for personal risk taking in other adventure sports such as climbing, I am always very conscious of keeping that ‘little devil’ tucked safely away when working with others in any leadership role.
 My goal is to try and create a safe space to fail fast for rapid performance growth.
 That is not just physical but obviously psychological too.
-If a client or peer’s confidence could be damaged, I try a different tact, even though I know they might benefit from the technical learning opportunity in front of us.
-But if their cognitive load is threatened then they have stopped learning and are just surviving.
+If a client or peer’s confidence could be damaged, I try a different tact, even though we might benefit from the technical learning opportunity in front of us.
+But if our cognitive load is threatened then we have stopped learning and are just surviving.

 Heuristic Trap IdentifiedEnvironmental or Social TriggerSystem 1 Intuitive ResponseSystem 2 Metacognitive Intervention

-Familiarity TrapOperating in the Swellies during a familiar tidal window.Devaluation of risk because the environment feels known and safe.Formal dynamic risk assessment to identify specific daily variances in flow and wind.
+Familiarity TrapOperating in the race during a familiar tidal window.Devaluation of risk because the environment feels known and safe.Dynamic risk assessment to identify specific daily variances in flow and wind.

-Commitment TrapPushing to reach a specific eddy to complete a technical demo for student.Feeling the need to meet the session plan despite changing conditions.Recognising the sunk cost and selecting a safer alternative landing or turn around point.
+Commitment TrapPushing to reach a specific eddy to complete a technical demo.Feeling the need to meet the session plan despite changing conditions.Recognising the sunk cost and selecting a safer alternative landing or turn around point.

-Social ProofObserving another group take a high risk line through the surf at Hells Mouth.Assuming the line is safe because other paddlers are currently using it.Independent inspection of the feature to ensure it meets the specific group capacity.
+Social ProofObserving another group take a high risk line through the surf.Assuming the line is safe because other paddlers are currently using it.Independent inspection of the feature to ensure it meets the specific group capacity.

 THE SCIENCE OF DECISION MAKING: SYSTEM 1 VS SYSTEM 2